Narges Mohammadi: Biography

-On 5 May 2015, Mohammadi was once again arrested on the basis of new charges.
-Branch 15 of the Revolutionary Court sentenced her to ten years' imprisonment on the charge of "founding an illegal group" in reference to Legam (the Campaign for Step by Step Abolition of the Death Penalty), five years for "assembly and collusion against national security," a year for "propaganda against the system" for her interviews with international media and her March 2014 meeting with the EU's then High Representative for Foreign Affairs and Security Policy, Catherine Ashton.
+On 5 May 2015, Mohammadi was once again arrested.
+Branch 15 of the Revolutionary Court sentenced her to ten years' imprisonment on the charge of "founding an illegal group", in reference to Legam, five years for "assembly and collusion against national security", and one year for "propaganda against the system" for her interviews with international media and her March 2014 meeting with the European Union's then-High Representative for Foreign Affairs and Security Policy Catherine Ashton.
+This sentence was upheld by the appeal court.
+While the appeal was being considered, she was released on bail and launched a campaign against solitary confinement and its effects, publishing the essay collection The Reforms, the Strategy, and the Tactics and producing the documentary White Torture.

 In January 2019, Mohammadi began a hunger strike with the detained British-Iranian citizen Nazanin Zaghari-Ratcliffe in Evin Prison to protest being denied access to medical care.
 In July 2020, she showed symptoms of a COVID-19 infection, from which she appeared to have recovered by August.
 On 8 October 2020, Mohammadi was released from prison.

-In March 2021, Mohammadi penned the foreword to the Iran Human Rights Annual Report on the Death Penalty in Iran:
+In March 2021, Mohammadi wrote the foreword to the Iran Human Rights Annual Report on the Death Penalty in Iran:

-The execution of people like Navid Afkari and Ruhollah Zam in the past year, have been the most ambiguous executions in Iran.
-Issuing the death penalty for Ahmadreza Djalali is one of the most erroneous sentences and the reasons for the issuance of these death sentences need to be carefully examined.
+"The execution of people like Navid Afkari and Ruhollah Zam in the past year, have been the most ambiguous executions in Iran.
+Issuing the death penalty for Ahmad Reza Djalali is one of the most erroneous sentences and the reasons for the issuance of these death sentences need to be carefully examined.
 These people have been sentenced to death after being held in solitary confinement and subjected to horrific psychological and mental torture, that is why I do not consider the judicial process to be fair or just; I see keeping defendants in solitary confinement, forcing them to make untrue and false confessions that are used as the key evidence in issuing these sentences.
-That's why I am particularly worried about the recent arrests in Sistan and Baluchistan and Kurdistan, and I hope that anti-death penalty organisations will pay special attention to the detainees because I fear that we will be facing another wave of executions over the coming year.
+That's why I am particularly worried about the recent arrests in Sistan and Balochistan and Kurdistan, and I hope that anti-death penalty organisations will pay special attention to the detainees because I fear that we will be facing another wave of executions over the coming year."